BrooksResearchGroup-UM/pyCHARMM-Workshop/0Install_Tools/Apple/README.md

 `conda env create -f charmm_env.yml`

-## 2. Install gfortran and OpenMPI using MacPorts or Home.
+## 2. Install gfortran and OpenMPI using MacPorts or Homebrew.
-### Uou have two choices, if you are already using either MacPorts or HomeBrew, skip down to installing gfortran and OpenMPI  below.
+### You have two choices, if you are already using either MacPorts or Homebrew, skip down to installing gfortran and OpenMPI  below.
 ### MacPorts install:
 > - **[Install](https://www.macports.org/install.php) MacPorts for your operating system Follow the directions at the link above.**
 ### `gfortran` and `OpenMPI` install